 Alcohol's depressant effects are heightened if the individual is predisposed to experiencing depression or while dealing with acute traumas.
 This is often the case with co-occurring mental health and substance abuse issues.

 Depression from quitting alcohol is one of the symptoms of alcohol withdrawal (which can be either mild or severe).
 It's usually felt within the first 6 to 12 hours.

 The full range of alcohol withdrawal symptoms usually passes within 72 hours.
 However, in cases of a serious alcohol use disorder, the brain can take up to 2 years to rebalance itself.

 If depression occurs after a night of drinking, there are several things that you can do to try and feel better.

 When you already feel depressed, blaming yourself can make matters significantly worse.
-It may seem easier to keep drinking until alcohol dulls the feeling again, but this will only make you feel much worse later.
-Instead, focus on what could be done next time to ensure things are different.
+It may seem easier to keep drinking until alcohol dulls the feeling, but this will only make you feel worse.
+Instead, focus on what you could do next time to ensure things are different.

-Alcohol causes dehydration, which can lead to hangover symptoms on top of depression.
-The added head pain, body aches, and nausea may exacerbate the feeling of depression further.
+Alcohol causes dehydration, leading to hangover symptoms.
+The added head pain, body aches, and nausea can worsen feelings of depression.

-Exercise has the ability to boost your mood as the effects of alcohol begin to wear off.
-Being outside in nature can also provide similar mood-enhancing benefits, especially if the sun is shining.
+Exercise can boost your mood as the effects of alcohol begin to wear off.
+Being outside in nature can provide similar mood-enhancing benefits.

 You could also practice yoga or another low-intensity activity outside to achieve similar effects.